lambda-direct/difff/src/articles/content/pages/converters/yaml-xml.md

-## How does the converter work?
+## How does the YAML/XML converter work?

 When you paste, drag and drop, or upload a [YAML](/formatter/yaml#yamlAnchor) file, it will be formatted and validated automatically.
 After conversion, declaration with version 1.0 and encoding UTF-8 will be added and everything will be wrapped in a root tag.
 All whitespace in the keys will be removed.
 Tags must start with a letter, an underscore '\_', or a colon ':', followed by letters, digits, hyphens '-', underscores '\_', colons ':', and periods '.' .
 Any invalid characters will be replaced with an underscore.
 The output in the right read-only field, formatted as [XML](/formatter/xml#xmlAnchor), will already adhere to the specified indentation settings.

-YAML:
+Input:

 <pre>